thesephist/dotink/content/posts/rational-binary-search.md

 $$Mediant\left(\frac{a}{b}, \frac{c}{d}\right) := \frac{a + c}{b + d}$$

 The mediant operation is technically not a function on two fractions, since reduced and non-reduced forms of fractions will lead to different results.
 Technically we should define it as a function on two ordered pairs.
-But I'll simply call this process the mediant _operation_ for simplicity in this post.
+But I'll call this process the mediant _operation_ for simplicity in this post.

 There are a few interesting things about a mediant of two fractions.
 The most interesting property of the mediant is called the _mediant inequality_, and it states that a mediant of two distinct fractions will always be between the two fractions.